pallets-eco/flask-security/docs/configuration.rst

 .. py:data:: SECURITY_USERNAME_ENABLE

-    If set to True, the default registration form and template will have a username field added.
+    If set to True, the default registration form and template, and login form and template will have
+    a username field added.
 This requires that your user model contain the field ``username``.
 It MUST be set as 'unique' and if you don't want to require a username, it should be set as 'nullable'.

-    Also, if set, the LoginForm will have the 'email' input changed from an EmailField (which renders as an html input=email) to a StringField.
+    If you already have added a username field to your forms, don't set this option - the system will throw an exception at init_app time.

     Validation and normalization is encapsulated in :class:`.UsernameUtil`.
     Note that the default validation restricts username input to be unicode